jakob-fyi/ng-adv/demos/02-reactive/ng-reactive/src/assets/markdown/reactive.md

-- Consumes the data stream directly and assigns it to props / vars of type Observable<T>
+- One of the benefits of declarative reactivity is that it allows us to consume the data stream directly and assign it to props or vars of type Observable<T>.
-- Manipulating the data stream using RxJS Operators
+- This means that we don't have to manually subscribe or unsubscribe to the data stream, which can be error-prone and lead to memory leaks.
+- Instead, we can use RxJS operators to manipulate the data stream as needed, such as filtering, mapping, combining, etc.
-- The Component rendering is bound to that props / vars and often uses the Async Pipe
+- The component rendering is then bound to the props or vars that hold the observable values, and often uses the async pipe to handle

 ```typescript
 skills$ = this.service.getSkills().pipe(